mindsublimes/product-report-generator/README.md

 After cloning the repository, you'll need to install the required dependencies.
 Make sure you have Ruby installed on your system.
 Then, follow these steps:

-Navigate to the project directory: cd product-report-generator
+Navigate to the project directory:

+cd product-report-generator

 Run the following command to install the necessary gems (CSV and JSON):

-1. bundle install
+bundle install

 ### To generate a JSON report from a CSV file, follow these steps:

-Run the script from the command line using the following command:

-1. Navigate to the project directory if you are not already there
-2. ruby product_report_generator.rb your_csv_file.csv

-Note: Replace your_csv_file.csv with the name of your CSV file or choose any csv file from test/files.

-If the CSV file is correctly formatted, the script will generate a JSON report and display it on the console.
+1. To generate a JSON report from a CSV file run the following command.

+ruby -r "./scripts/product_report_generator.rb" -e "ProductReportGenerator.new('./tests/files/valid_product_data.csv').generate_report"

+2.For invalid data run the following command.

+ruby -r "./scripts/product_report_generator.rb" -e "ProductReportGenerator.new('./tests/files/incorrect_headers.csv').generate_report"

 ### Testing
-To ensure the correctness of the Product Report Generator, we have included test cases.
-Follow these steps to run the tests:

-Navigate to the project directory if you are not already there:

-Run the tests using the following command:
+To ensure correctness, test cases are included.
+Run them with:

-1. ruby -Ilib:test tests/product_report_generator.rb
+ruby -Ilib:test tests/product_report_generator.rb

 ### Design Choices